hheitor/apiProtectionLab00/README.md

 3. Do some attacks
 4. Deploy F5 Adv WAF from Azure Cloudshell & configure it using GUI
 5. Attack again an see how F5 protects the app
+6. Delete your created resources

 # Task 1 -  Create Azure resources using Azure CLI

+This where your role as Cloud admin begins, so let's go!

 1. Go to you Azure Portal and click on the shell icon
 2. Make sure Bash is selected (default)